BerkeleyAutomation/dvrk-vismpc/README.md

 scp seita@jensen.ist.berkeley.edu:/raid/for-daniel/dir_for_imgs/*_002.txt dir_for_imgs/
 ```

 and so on!

-I modified Ryan's script so that it looks at `/data/dir_for_images/` which is
+I modified Ryan's script so that it looks at `/data/dir_for_images/`
-where `/raid/for-daniel` goes.
+which is where `/raid/for-daniel` goes.
+Well, actually to make things simple,

-UPDATE: actually to make things simple, you can make the commands the same both ways:
+you can make the commands the same both ways:

 ```